wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

       - |-
         (_, _, request) => !!request.headers.get('Authorization')
     content: |
-      Matches if a function returns something truthy.
-The function will be passed the arguments `fetch` was called with.
-If `fetch` was called with a `Request` instance, it will be passed `url` and `options` inferred from the `Request` instance.
-The original `Request` will be passed as a third argument.
+      Match if a function returns something truthy.
+The function will be passed the `url` and `options` `fetch` was called with.
+If `fetch` was called with a `Request` instance, it will be passed `url` and `options` inferred from the `Request` instance, with the original `Request` will be passed as a third argument.

       This can also be set as a `functionMatcher` in the [options parameter](#api-mockingmock_options), and in this way powerful arbitrary matching criteria can be combined with the ease of the declarative matching rules above.